 So, make your strong points stronger and improve your weaker aspects.
-Just try, experiment with new ideas and techniques and, please, do make mistakes!
+Just try, experiment with new ideas and techniques, and, please, do make mistakes!
 If you think about it, it’s exactly what we – EFL teachers – ask of our students!
-Critically examine your mistakes and see what went wrong in each case.
+So, critically examine your mistakes and see what went wrong in each case.
 And if something went great, don’t rest on your laurels and never take anything for granted!
 Just shoot for the stars already!

 In conclusion, the CELTA course ended on a triumphant note for me as I managed a pass B!
 Looking back to the EFL teacher who entered the course, I can hardly recognize her anymore!
 The EFL teacher who has replaced her changes everything in her profession and career!
-What she keeps and will never part with is her love for teaching, her students and learning from everyone and everything around her!
+She keeps and will never part with her love for teaching, her students, and learning from everyone and everything around her!
 Because, let us not forget that “Who Dares to teach, must never cease to learn” (John Cotton Dana).

 Are you an EFL teacher who is thinking of taking the CELTA course?
 Or, are you a survivor and have a CELTA experience to share?
 Do you have questions or need further clarification?
+What do you think about this CELTA review – experience and tips?
 Please write in the comments!
 I would be happy to hear your thoughts and answer any questions!
-You can also contact Alice via the messenger button or via the contact form on the website if you want to get my email and get in touch to discuss this CELTA review and my personal experience further!
+You can also contact Alice via the messenger button or the contact form on the website to get my email and get in touch to discuss this CELTA review and my personal experience further!

 Click here to explore my store where 99% of materials are forever free!